gusztavvargadr/packer/README.md

 ## Usage

-Simple [Vagrant] environments demonstrating the capabilities of the published boxes are available [in this repository][Samples].
+Simple [Vagrant] environments demonstrating the capabilities of the published boxes are available at the [samples][Samples].

 See the [documentation][WikiUsage] for more details on using the images.

 [Usage]: #usage

+[SamplesUsage]: ./samples
 [WikiUsage]: https://github.com/gusztavvargadr/packer/wiki#usage

 ## Contributing

 To report bugs, request new features, propose changes or provide feedback in general, please take a look at the [discussions] or [issues] first.
 [Pull requests] are also welcome and are greatly appreciated.

-[Packer] templates building the published boxes are avaialble [in this repository][Samples].

 See the [documentation][WikiContributing] for more details on building the images.